angular/angularfire/docs/server-side-rendering.md

 ## 5.0 Deployment

-With an existing Firebase project, you can easily deploy your ExpressJS server to [App Engine Flex](https://cloud.google.com/appengine/docs/flexible/) (Note: This is a paid service based on resource allocation).
+With an existing Firebase project, you can easily deploy your ExpressJS server to [App Engine](https://cloud.google.com/appengine/docs/standard/).

 1. Install [gcloud CLI tools](https://cloud.google.com/sdk/gcloud/) and authenticate.